Sidekiq Middleware for Job Prioritization

 Thread-safety is non-negotiable.
 Sidekiq workers share process memory across concurrent threads.
 Shared state must use thread-local storage or immutable objects.

 Payload mutation carries deserialization risks.
 Always extract arguments safely.
-Never modify job['args'] in-place without re-serializing to JSON.
+Never modify job['args'] in-place without accounting for how Sidekiq serializes the hash.

 # Base Sidekiq Server Middleware Template